-The Commissioner to acknowledge the traditional custodians of the land, the Wardandi People of the Noongar Nation, paying respects to Elders, past, present and emerging.
+The Commissioner acknowledged the traditional custodians of the land, the Wardandi People of the Noongar Nation, paying respects to Elders, past, present, and emerging.

-The Commissioner to declare the meeting open and welcome the public gallery.
+The Commissioner declared the meeting open at 5:06pm and welcomed the public gallery.

-The Commissioner to advise that the meeting is being live streamed and recorded in accordance with Council Policy EM/CP-2.
-The Commissioner to further state the following:
+The Commissioner advised that the meeting was being live streamed and recorded in accordance with Council Policy EM/CP-2.
+The Commissioner further state the following: